uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/experienced-teachers.md

 jump_links:
   Returning to teaching: "#returning-to-teaching" Finding a role: "#finding-a-role"
-  Teachers who trained in England returning from overseas: "#additional-information-for-teachers-who-trained-in-england-returning-from-overseas"
-  Improving the lives of teachers: "#improving-the-lives-of-teachers"
+  Teachers who trained in England returning from overseas: "#teachers-who-trained-in-england-returning-from-overseas" Improving the lives of teachers: "#improving-the-lives-of-teachers"
 ---